emqx/emqx-docs/en_US/rule/backend_tdengine.md

 To support development on different types of platforms, TDengine provides APIs that conform to REST design standards.

-The [RESTful Connector](https://www.taosdata.com/cn/documentation/connector/#RESTful-Connector) provides the simplest way to connect, i.e. using HTTP requests carrying authentication information with the SQL operation to be performed TDengine.
+The [REST API](https://docs.tdengine.com/2.6/reference/rest-api/) provides the simplest way to connect, i.e. using HTTP requests carrying authentication information with the SQL operation to be performed TDengine.

 Add Action: